 - Begin the wind-down phase by 8pm (or earlier)

 This is a simple, yet effective ritual that you will not want to go without!
-Taking a few minutes to massage each foot before bed is a great way to bring the energy downwards, calm the mind and release tension from the body.
-As an added bonus, it even distally works to encourage hair growth and prevent hair loss.
+Taking a few minutes to massage each foot before bed is a great way to bring your energy downwards, calm your mind, and release tension from your body.
+As an added bonus, my teacher, Dr Vasant Lad, has even stated that this practice indirectly works to encourage hair growth and prevent hair loss.

-Directions: This is best done either directly before bed or before the restorative Yoga if applicable.
-Ideally one should use a calming massage oil such as Vata Oil, as the infused herbs are absorbed into the soles of the feet making this ritual much more potent.
-Of course, if this is unavailable then a simple coconut oil is great for Pitta types, or a sesame oil for Vata and Kapha types.
+Directions: This practice is best done either directly before bed or before the recommended restorative Yoga (if applicable).
+Ideally you should use a calming massage oil such as Vata Oil, as the infused herbs are absorbed into the soles of the feet making this ritual much more effective.
+If this oil is unavailable then coconut oil is great for Pitta types, and sesame oil for Vata and Kapha types.

-Once you have your chosen oil, take a small amount and warm it slightly (optional, but recommended).
-Sitting in a comfortable, quiet and low lit space, apply a small nickel size amount to the right foot and massage each area thoroughly making sure to give a bit more attention to any areas of soreness.
-Once finished, place on an old sock to encourage absorption and avoid getting oil on the bed or floor.
-Repeat on the left foot. **The socks only need to stay on for about 10 minutes if you do not wish to sleep with them on.
+Once you have your chosen oil, take a small amount and warm it slightly (optional, but recommended.)
+Sit in a comfortable, quiet, and low lit space.
+Apply a small nickel size amount to your right foot and massage each area thoroughly, making sure to give a bit more attention to any areas of soreness.
+Once finished, place on an old sock to encourage absorption and avoid getting oil on your bed or floor.
+Repeat on your left foot. **The socks only need to stay on for about 10 to 15 minutes, if you do not wish to sleep with them on.